 With more and more people entering the affiliate marketplace every day, smart entrepreneurs are continually looking for ways to stay ahead of the curve.
 But what if there was a method available in plain sight, searched for by millions of desperate potential customers every day, and overlooked by a vast majority of the affiliate community?

 Video marketing is that method.
 Search engines are desperate for video content, and so are searchers.
 But most affiliates don’t pay any attention to video marketing, and the few that do look cheap and amateurish, usually using “automatic” software that gets few looks and even fewer conversions.

-One of the simplest things you can do with Camtasia is create high-quality slideshows.
-If you were to just use Microsoft PowerPoint, you’d present a series of slides.
-But what if you could augment those slides with your own voice, background music, stock footage, and occasional cuts to your own desktop?
+One of the simplest things you can do with Camtasia is creating high-quality slideshows.
+If you were just to use Microsoft PowerPoint, you’d present a series of slides.
+But what if you could augment those slides with your voice, background music, stock footage, and occasional cuts to your desktop?
 That’s a higher level of interactivity, and Camtasia makes it possible.

 Recording Your Product

-Digital product reviews are treated with a lot of skepticism because most people reviewing them have clearly just pasted their words from the sales page or other reviewers.
+Digital product reviews are treated with a lot of scepticism because most people are reviewing them who have just pasted the words from the sales page or other reviewers.
 What if you could show yourself downloading the product, opening the videos or PDF files, and show off a receipt proving that you paid for the product?
 That kind of proof could do wonders for your business.

-You can also show off how to use the product properly, which lowers the rate of complaints and refunds.
+You can also show off how to use the product correctly, which lowers the rate of complaints and refunds.